Matt Walsh (political commentator): Race

-After the killing of Austin Metcalf, Walsh stated: "Young black males are violent to a wildly, outrageously disproportionate degree.
-That’s just a fact.
+After the murder of Austin Metcalf, in April 2025, Walsh stated: "Young black males are violent to a wildly, outrageously disproportionate degree.
+That's just a fact.
 We all know it.
-And it’s time that we speak honestly about it, or nothing will ever change."
+And it's time that we speak honestly about it, or nothing will ever change."

 In early May 2025, Walsh supported Shiloh Hendrix, the white Minnesota woman caught on video using the word nigger several times towards a 5-year-old black child and the black man who filmed the incident.
-Walsh expressed satisfaction with Hendrix having raised $500,000 on the crowdfunding site GiveSendGo and hoped that she would raise $500,000 more, saying it was "time to start swinging back."
+Walsh expressed satisfaction with Hendrix having raised $500,000 on the crowdfunding site GiveSendGo and hoped that she would raise $500,000 more, saying it was "time to start swinging back".